ppham27/phillypham/README.md

 ### Building

-1. npm install, the following subtasks are automatically run post install
+1. `npm install`, the following subtasks are automatically run post install
   1. envify
   2. uglifyify
-  2. browserify
+  3. browserify
-  2. closurecompiler
+  4. closurecompiler
-2. npm start
+2. `gulp markdown`
+3. `npm start`

 Now you can visit the site at [http://localhost:3000](http://localhost:3000).

+### Deploying

+After pushing to master, the repo will automatically deploy to Heroku.
+If any changes were made to the JavaScript, run `gulp markdown` first.
+I would prefer to compile on deployment, but Heroku doesn't provide sufficient memory.

 ### Testing